a9eelsh/iChangerApp/README.md

-iChanger - Theme Your iDevice Without Jailbreaking
+iChanger - Theme Your Device w/o a Computer
 =========
 With iChanger you can make shortcuts to apps with a custom name and icon, opening what app you want. iChanger is currently in BETA Stages which means there will be a lot of problems, if you find any issues please report them.